-Figures suggest that plastic surgery procedures are becoming less popular, as fewer people opt to go under the knife.
+Figures suggest that plastic surgery procedures are starting to become popular again, as more people opt to go under the knife.
 Sarah Stocker, Solicitor in Tees’ medical negligence team in Cambridge, examines the plastic surgery landscape.

 Your options if plastic surgery goes wrong